SteveStef/openhousepal-server/notes.md

     - Generate embeddings and store in the vector database
     - Query top-N similar property vectors
     - Have these properties in the collection

+Things that still need to be tested:
+1. Getting emails when property updates/new property
+2. All email links (should work)